-Algorithm: Pseudo code of the proposed method Initialize the population of particles and dragonflies For the initial population of dragonflies compute the objective functions Find the nondominated solution and store them to primary archive The food source is considered as the fitness value of the food source Compute the parameters of DA p, b, h, s and d Enemy of DA and food source is updated Eq.
+Algorithm: Pseudo code of the proposed method Initialize the population of particles and dragonflies For the initial population of dragonflies compute the objective functions Find the nondominated solution and store them to primary archive The food source is considered as the fitness value of the food source For the initial population of dragonflies compute the objective functions Find the nondominated solution and store them to primary archive Find the nondominated solution and store them to primary archive The feed source is considered as the fitness value of the feed source The food source is considered as the numers value of the food source Compute the parameters of DA p,b,h,s and d Enemy of DA and food source is updated Eq.
 (12) is used to compute P, B, H, S, D If a dragonfly has minimum one neighboring dragonfly, subsequently eq.
-(12) and (14) is used for step vector updation ΔZ and the location of dragonfly Z{DA} and if each dragonfly has no neighboring dragonfly, subsequently using eq.
-(15) update $ m Z{DA}$ by Equation (15) and set $\Delta\!Z$ to be 0.
+(12) and (14) is used for step vector updation $\Delta\!Z$ and the location of dragonfly Z{DA} and if each dragonfly has no neighboring dragonfly, subsequently using eq.
+(15) update Z{DA} by Equation (15) and set ΔZ to be 0.
 Subsequently ΔZ or Z{DA} of the population is stimulated into its maximum/minimum limit if any component of each population breaks its boundary.
 Set the optimal location attained from DA as the global optimal of PSO Z ^{gbest} Using eq.
-(19) update the position of the particle as $ m Z{PSO}$ and update the velocity of the particle $ m U$ Subsequently U or Z {PSO} of that population is moved into its minimum/maximum limit if any component of each population breaks its limit.
+(19) update the position of the particle as $ m Z{PSO}$ and update the velocity of the particle $ m U$ Subsequently U or Z{PSO} of that population is moved into its minimum/maximum limit if any component of each population breaks its limit.
 Compute the objective functions of the newly generated population.
 Using the Pareto front approach to store the nondominated solutions to the archive and then update the archive.
-If the maximum number of iterations is attained, the method is halted; else compute the parameters of DA p. b. h. s and d
+If the maximum number of iterations is attained, the method is halted; else compute the parameters of DA p, b, h, s and d